 iAccelerate educate ‘Activate’ program

 The iAccelerate educate ‘Activate’ program encourages start-ups to align their purpose with the Global Goals.
-The ‘Introduction to Sustainable Development Goals’ modules led by facilitator Dr Belinda Gibbons, introduces start-ups to UN SDG resources to identify ways in which a start-up’s value proposition aligns with the UN SDGs. iAccelerate has had interest from Global Honours Program students and resident philosophy students who are interested particularly in the SDG module of the overall Activate program.
+The ‘Introduction to Sustainable Development Goals’ modules led by facilitator Associate Professor Belinda Gibbons, introduces start-ups to UN SDG resources to identify ways in which a start-up’s value proposition aligns with the UN SDGs. iAccelerate has had interest from Global Honours Program students and resident philosophy students who are interested particularly in the SDG module of the overall Activate program.

 Learning Labs is designed for motivated and passionate learners who are performing excellently in their area of interest.
 Learning Labs offers workshops during the school holidays covering a range of interest areas.
 Workshops are challenging, as well as fun, and are a place where students can meet like-minded peers.